 Philia says: I believe there are many different types of men all over the world.
-However I did notice that many Colombian men can be players.
+However I did notice that many Colombian men can be players, and have trouble with commitment.
 They will sweet talk to you and get you to believe anything.
 Some of these guys actually already have a wife and even kids.

 Philia says: In the bohemian areas as well as at universities in Bogotá, it is very LGBTQ-friendly.
 The elderly crowd is not accepting.